JJCAPPE/inventario-cappellettoshop/README.md

 # 🏪 Inventario CappellettoShop

 A modern desktop inventory management application for Shopify stores, built with **Tauri**, **React**, and **TypeScript**.
-This application provides real-time inventory tracking, product search, and barcode scanning capabilities for retail store operations.
+This application provides real-time inventory tracking, product search, barcode scanning, and automated update management for retail store operations.

 ## 📋 Table of Contents